 Hermitage Castle was supposedly built by one Nicholas de Soulis around 1240, in a typical Norman Motte and Bailey pattern.
 It stayed in his family until approximately 1320, when his descendant, William de Soulis forfeited it because of suspected witchcraft and the attempted regicide of King Robert I of Scotland.
 Hermitage Castle is now under the care of Historic Scotland.
 The castle has a reputation as one of the most sinister and atmospheric in Scotland.

 The castle is reputedly haunted by the ghost of William de Soulis and the sobbing of the children whom he kidnapped as part of his dabbling in the black arts.
-Also the groans of one Sir Alexander Ramsey, who was imprisoned here in 1338, haven been reported here.
+Also, the groans of one Sir Alexander Ramsey, who was imprisoned here in 1338, have been reported.
+Finally, the ghost of Mary Queen of Scots is also said to occasionally appear here.

 For further information, please visit: